-- 1. A minimum proportion of the sub-fund's investments met minimum ESG standards, i.e. the issuers that the sub-fund invested in were required to meet minimum ESG and E, and S and G score levels. - 2.
-The identification and analysis of a issuer's environmental and social factors, including corporate governance practices which formed an integral part of the investment decision making process. - 3.
-Consideration of responsible business practices in accordance with United Nations Global Compact ("UNGC") and OECD Guidelines for Multinational Enterprises ("OECD") principles.
-Where instances of potential violations of UNGC principles were identified, issuers were subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded.
+1. A minimum proportion of the sub-fund's investments met minimum ESG standards, i.e. the companies that the sub-fund invested in were required to meet minimum ESG and E, and S and G score levels.

+2. The identification and analysis of a company's environmental and social factors, including corporate governance practices which formed an integral part of the investment decision making process.

+3. Consideration of responsible business practices in accordance with United Nations Global Compact ("UNGC") and OECD Guidelines for Multinational Enterprises ("OECD") principles.
+Where instances of potential violations of UNGC principles were identified, companies were subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded.
+4. Excluding activities covered by HSBC Asset Management's Responsible Investment Policies the ("Excluded Activities").